webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 : 4h_95klXJ5E_qnoN

-The salt, record size of 4096, and application server public key produce an 86 octet header of DGv6ra1nlYgDCS1FRnbzlwAAEABBBP4z9KsN6nGR TbVYI_c7VJSPQTBtkgcy27mlmlMoZIIgDll6e3vC YLocInmYWAmS6TlzAC8wEqKK6PBru3jl7A8.
+The salt, record size of 4096, and application server public key produce an 86 octet header of DGv6ra1nlYgDCS1FRnbzlwAAEABBBP4z 9KsN6nGRTbVYI_c7VJSPQTBtkgcy27ml mlMoZIIgDll6e3vCYLocInmYWAmS6Tlz AC8wEqKK6PBru3jl7A8.

-The push message plaintext is padded to produce AABXaGVuIEkgZ3JvdyB1cCwgSSB3YW50IHRvIGJl IGEgd2F0ZXJtZWxvbg.
-The plaintext is then encrypted with AES-GCM, which emits ciphertext of pf_sXQe8ul8B26HhDvpQT7ElzfWsVATdxed3XIO_ sEq0yF8sJhJj31oO_GSV-C0M02hGmTLh3Fg7iuo.
+The push message plaintext has the padding delimiter octet (0x02) appended to produce V2hlbiBJIGdyb3cgdXAsIEkgd2FudCB0 byBiZSBhIHdhdGVybWVsb24C.
+The plaintext is then encrypted with AES-GCM, which emits ciphertext of 8pfeW0KbunFT06SuDKoJH9Ql87S1QUrd irN6GcG7sFz1y1sqLgVi1VhjVkHsUoEs bI_0LpXMuGvnzQ.

-The header and cipher text are concatenated and produce the result shown in the example.
+The header and cipher text are concatenated and produce the result shown in
+{{example}}.